tlavette/cmpe283assignment-2/README.md

 * Created and compiled test program
 * Collect and compile documentation.

-**Document with all the steps followed and question answered is included in the github repo.
+# Detailed Document with the all the steps followed and answers for questions(1-4) is included in the github repo.

 # Test Working Kernel - Confirm Environment